pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 ### IOKit device report in dext

-It requires posting HID events.<br />
+It requires posting HID events.

 The IOHIKeyboard processes the reports by passing reports to `handleReport`.
 `Karabiner-Core-Service` uses this method by using `Karabiner-DriverKit-VirtualHIDDevice`.

 Note: `handleReport` fails to treat events which usage page are `kHIDPage_AppleVendorKeyboard` or `kHIDPage_AppleVendorTopCase` on macOS 10.11 or earlier.

 ### IOHIDPostEvent

-It requires posting coregraphics events.<br />
+It requires posting coregraphics events.

 `IOHIDPostEvent` will be failed if the process is not running in the current session user.
 (The root user is also forbidden.)

 ### CGEventPost

-It requires posting coregraphics events.<br />
+It requires posting coregraphics events.

-`CGEventPost` does not support some key events in OS X 10.12.
+There are several limitations for events sent via `CGEventPost`.

-- Mission Control key
+The biggest limitation is that the behavior of the `fn` key sent via `CGEventPost` differs from that of the physical `fn` key.

-- Launchpad key
+- When `fn` is pressed by itself, the function configured in macOS System Settings under `Press 🌐 key to` is not triggered.
-- Option-Command-Escape
+- Actions such as moving a window with `fn+control+arrow keys` do not work.

 Thus, `Karabiner-Core-Service` does not use `CGEventPost`.